How Slouching on the Couch while Watching TV Strains Your Neck?

 The Mechanics of Slouching

-Biomechanical studies have shown that for every inch the head shifts forward, the weight perceived by the neck muscles and vertebrae increases by approximately 10 pounds.
+Biomechanical research tells a clear and alarming story.
+For every inch the head moves forward, the effective weight experienced by the neck increases by approximately ten pounds.

 Anatomical Implications of Poor Posture